bannsec/sharePlayer/README.md

 # Running
 To run sharePlayer, simply run the command `sharePlayer`.
 It's highly encouraged for you to install this into a python virtual environment, so if you did that you would want to make sure that your virtual environment is open prior to running that command.

+# Caveats
+This app is based on client/server configuration.
+The server in this case is you or your co-video watcher.
+You need to be able to set up your network in such a way that the client can get to the server.
+I have not implemented any UPnP type functionality yet.

+This app has been developed with the concept of having viewing parties.
+However, for the moment it is only tested for having one server and one client (two people total).
+It will likely not work as expected or at all if you attempt to connect more.
+This is temporary, but for now it's a 2 person viewing system.

 # Dependencies
 I hope to make this mostly OS agnostic.
 Here are the current dependencies